cs-uob/COMSM0085/exercises/part2/src/css/framework.md

 ## Bulma

 [Bulma](htttps://bulma.io) is a larger but still fairly lightweight CSS framework.
-Unlike milligram, it only styles parts of the page you tell it to (but it sets a default font), and it has some more components to build things like menus or panels.
+Unlike Milligram, it only styles parts of the page you tell it to (but it sets a default font), and it has some more components to build things like menus or panels.

 Start with [page2.html](../resources/page2.html), have a look at the raw page and then add the following to the header (the viewport tag is already there):